 To help out on the site please email <a

 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 Be sure to check back for the other videos on medications and don't miss all the videos on nutrition myths.
 And there are 1,449 subjects covered in the rest of my videos–please feel free to explore them!

-Also, please check out my associated blog posts for more context: Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol, Is Caffeinated Tea Really Dehydrating?, Stool Size and Breast Cancer Risk, Treating PMS with Saffron, and Increasing Muscle Strength with Fenugreek
+Also, please check out my associated blog posts for more context: Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol, Is Caffeinated Tea Really Dehydrating?, Stool Size and Breast Cancer Risk, Treating PMS with Saffron, Increasing Muscle Strength with Fenugreek, and Cinnamon for Diabetes